Government’s Rwanda plan ‘is not safe’, court told - NewsBreak

 In written submissions, Home Office lawyers urged the court to reject the application, arguing that it “fails at the first stage”, adding: “The claimants have not identified a serious issue to be tried, still less the strong case they allege for the grant of relief at trial.”

-They said there was a “strong public interest in permitting these removals to proceed as scheduled” and a “clear public interest in deterring the making of dangerous journeys and the activities of criminal smugglers”.

-The papers also disclose the Home Office has already cancelled removal directions for three people who had asked the High Court to prevent their deportation to Rwanda.
-In the hearing, it emerged two more people will also have them cancelled.
+The papers also reveal the Home Office has already cancelled removal directions for three people who had asked the High Court to prevent their deportation to Rwanda.

 They also cited “procedural issues” over the way in which the claim has been made.